Pratas Island: Pratas Islands

 Tungsha Island (Tung-sha Tao) (東沙島 (Tung1-sha1 Tao3, Dōngshā Dǎo, Tang-soa-tó)) is the Wade–Giles-derived romanization of the Mandarin Chinese name for the island, and Dongsha Island (Dongsha Dao) is the pinyin-derived name.
 A smaller island with the same Chinese character name is located in the Taiwan-administered Dongyin Township in the Matsu Islands in the East China Sea.

 The area including the island, atoll and banks is also called the Pratas Islands (東沙群島 (Tang-soa Kûn-tó, Dōngshā Qúndǎo, East Sand Islands)), the Tungsha Islands and the Dongsha Islands.
 Despite these names, Pratas Island is the only island; there is no group of islands.
+Yoshiyuki Ogasawara in The Diplomat described the other entities as "essentially rocks".

+On May 29, 1945, the American submarine USS Bluegill occupied the island after shelling Japanese positions there in January, raising an American flag, claiming it for the United States, and proclaiming it Bluegill Island.
+Giving the island a new name, and claiming it for the U.S., was done independently by the Submarine's commander without support from the United States government, although the landing was acknowledged by the Commander, Submarine Force, U.S. Pacific Fleet Merrill Comstock in his report to the Pentagon.
+The U.S. government took no effort to further pursue this and never formally claimed the island.